zglmcr/zglmcr/README.md

 My name is ChuruiMa.

 - 🔭 I'm currently studying in Wuhan University
-- 👯 I'm the main contributor of Open GeoSpatial Engine(http://www.openge.org.cn)
+- 👯 I'm the one of the main contributors of Open GeoSpatial Engine(http://www.openge.org.cn)
 - 📫 How to reach me: whumcr@whu.edu.cn

 ### 📝<a href="https://achuan-2.top/" target="_blank">Recent Blog</a>